-One of the earliest ${\bf x}$ and the most serious of these aberra tions consisted in the identification of the pragmatic principle in its bearing upon the problem of knowledge with the " principle of radical empiricism."
+One of the earliest 1 and the most serious of these aberrations consisted in the identification of the pragmatic principle -in its bearing upon the problem of knowledge-with the "principle of radical empiricism."
 It would be easy to show the natural confusions of ideas through which this identification took place; but it is not necessary to our present purpose.
 That the two principles, so far from being identical with or inferrible from one another, are essentially antipathetic, and lead to contrary conclusions on ulterior questions, has been illustrated in the foregoing pages by several specific examples.
-A truly pragmatic method applied to the problem of knowledge would inquire how thought or knowledge is to be construed when it is regarded as a factor acting upon and interactive with a physical and social environ ment.
+A truly pragmatic method applied to the problem of knowledge would inquire how thought or knowledge is to be construed when it is regarded as a factor acting upon and interactive with a physical and social environment.
 And the first step in the procedure would be to sharpen, to make precise, the time-distinctions pertinent to this inquiry.
-For the pragmatic method is necessarily a special form of what I have elsewhere referred to as the " temporalistic method "; and to this aspect of pragmatism Mr. Dewey on occasion has given clear expression. " A philosophical discussion of the distinctions and relations which figure most largely in logical theories depends upon a proper placing of them in their temporal context; and in default of such placing, we are prone to transfer the traits of the subject-matter of one phase to that of another, with a confusing outcome."
-2 This is a golden saying ; and, as I have said, it is a proper consequence of the primary pragmatic insight.
-To define
+For the pragmatic method is necessarily a special form of what I have elsewhere referred to as the "temporalistic method"; and to this aspect of pragmatism Mr. Dewey on occasion has given clear expression.
+"A philosophical discussion of the distinctions and relations which figure most largely in logical theories depends upon a proper placing of them in their temporal context; and in default of such placing, we are prone to transfer the traits of the subject-matter of one phase to that of another, with a confusing outcome."2 This is a golden saying; and, as I have said, it is a proper consequence of the primary pragmatic insight.
+To define knowledge in terms of the elements of the situation in which the reflective agent, or would-be agent, finds himself is to focus the attention of the logician upon a situation in which time-relations and time-distinctions are of the essence.

-- 1 Not the only one, nor perhaps the earliest of all.
-At least four other latent or explicit logical motives distinct from the genuine pragmatic pri and tending to pervert or to contradict it, are distinguishable in Mr. Dew reasonings alone and several more in the writings of other pragmatists.
-But a complete enumeration of these is not indispensable here. - 2 E.L.
-1. Cf. Mr. Dewey s comment on the great service rendered by William James " in calling attention to the fundamental importance of considerations of time for the problems of life and mind."
+1 Not the only one, nor perhaps the earliest of all.
+At least four other latent or explicit logical motives distinct from the genuine pragmatic principle and tending to pervert or to contradict it, are distinguishable in Mr. Dewey's reasonings alone-and several more in the writings of other pragmatists.
+But a complete enumeration of these is not indispensable here.

+2 E.L.
+1. Cf. Mr. Dewey's comment on the great service rendered by William James "in calling attention to the fundamental importance of considerations of time for the problems of life and mind."